Freiling87/Sorquol/Sorquol/Scratchpad.md

 Complete
 ###			√	Alt + Ctrl + 1/2/3/4 - Quickswitch to Editor
 Complete
 #	C	Character Editor
+##		C	Steam Upload Automation
+- Pop up Yes/No dialogue asking if user wants to do the following:
+  - Automate screenshot of character portrait for thumbnail
+  - Automate screenshot of character stat screen
+  - Upload both screenshots into Character folder and name appropriately before upload
+  - Output a Text file with all character content for upload as a description
-###		N	Access from Chunk/Campaign Editor selector dropdown
+##		N	Access from Chunk/Campaign Editor selector dropdown
 Next release
 ##		C	Extend Sort button to Added traits - Name
 - ScrollingMenu.PushedButton @ 0006